michael-ouyang-projects/Coffee-Shop-Core-System/README.md

 This is a core system that deal with daily demands for a Retail Store.

 It has 5 main services.
-  1. Store Service - For CRUD Stores.
+  1. Branch Service - For CRUD Branches.
   2. Goods Service - For CRUD Goods.
   3. Customer Service - For CRUD Customers.
   4. Transaction Service - For all the Business Trades.